 One of Chalk Farm Road’s longest standing restaurants was excitingly innovative when it set up shop back in the early 1990s: think moules frites, Belgian beer, waiters dressed as monks, pioneering open kitchen.
 But like most mid-market chains, it’s been struggling for years and closed earlier this month.
 Its exterior now looks very bleak: see our main image above, with the signage stripped away.

 We raved about this stylish meat-focused diner when it arrived on the interesting stretch between now-vegan Arancini Brothers and hit Italian Anima e Cuore.
 But it never seemed to be busy on any of the half dozen times we ate there.
-Sadly it shut before Xmas and re-emerged, with the same interior, as the Mediterranean-tinged Albion’s Restaurant; we’ll be checking that out in due course.
+Sadly it shut before Xmas and re-emerged, with the same interior, as the Mediterranean-tinged Albion’s Restaurant.

 This was an absolute corker of a little French bistro tucked well away from the main drag in Primrose Hill.
 Always boasting some of the best onglet-frites in the area, it was also dog-friendly (as most French restaurants are) and, by day, a handy cafe whose pavement terrace caught the matinal sun.
 It closed this month, the sign saying simply: “Thank you very much for your support over the years.”